langchain-ai/langgraph/docs/docs/cloud/how-tos/index.md

 ## Human-in-the-loop

-When creating complex graphs, leaving every decision up to the LLM can be dangerous, espcially when the decisions involve invoking certain tools or accessing specific documents.
+When creating complex graphs, leaving every decision up to the LLM can be dangerous, especially when the decisions involve invoking certain tools or accessing specific documents.
 To remedy this, LangGraph allows you to insert human-in-the-loop behavior to ensure your graph does not have undesired outcomes.
 Read more about the different ways you can add human-in-the-loop capabilities to your LangGraph Cloud projects in these how-to guides:

 - [How to add a breakpoint](https://langchain-ai.github.io/langgraph/cloud/how-tos/cloud_examples/human_in_the_loop_breakpoint/)
 - [How to wait for user input](https://langchain-ai.github.io/langgraph/cloud/how-tos/cloud_examples/human_in_the_loop_user_input/)